EmuDeck/emudeck.github.io/docs/emulators/steamos/dolphin.md

 #### Riivolution Patch - XML File

 1. Place your Riivolution patch file in  `/home/deck/.var/app/org.DolphinEmu.dolphin-emu/data/dolphin-emu/Load/Riivolution/`
-    * `~/.var` is an invisible folder by default.
+    * `~/.var` is a hidden folder by default.
 In Dolphin (file manager), click the hamburger menu in the top right, click `Show Hidden Files` to see these folders
     * A Riivolution patch file is generally a `.xml` file
 2. Open the Dolphin Emulator
 3. Right click the base game and select `Start with Riivolution patches...`